plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ---
 layout: post
-title: How we use web analytics to measure our startup's progress
+title: How we use web analytics to measure our startup's progress and make better decisions
-description: " Here's a look at all the metrics we do support on our dashboard and their definitions.
-We plan to keep this page up to date with all the latest changes and additions."
+description: We're a SaaS startup that has subscriptions as a business model.
+  This post is a look at metrics we care about when analyzing our website and marketing efforts.
 slug: /metrics-definitons
 date: 2020-08-07T08:45:48.514Z
 author: marko-saric
 ---
 Plausible Analytics is a simple, lightweight, open source and privacy-friendly web analytics tool.
 We're a SaaS startup that has subscriptions as a business model.

-This post is a look at metrics we care about when analyzing the health of our website and marketing efforts.
+This post is a look at metrics we care about when analyzing our website and marketing efforts.

+We eat our own dog food and use Plausible Analytics itself to do all our traffic analysis.
+There are no other analytics scripts installed on our site.
+You can see [our open stats dashboard](https://plausible.io/plausible.io).

 1. Ordered list
 {:toc}